 These strategies not only align with the role of the faculty in their local academic senates but increase student success and help students achieve their goals.
 Local academic

 senates are also encouraged to designate a local Part-Time Faculty Liaison to the ASCCC.
-These liaisons should be designated on the ASCCC college directory, encourage by the local academic senates in professional learning opportunities and encouraged to sign up for the ASCCC Part Time Listserv.
+These liaisons should be designated on the ASCCC college directory, encouraged by the local academic senates in professional learning opportunities and encouraged to sign up for the ASCCC Part Time Listserv.
 Additional faculty resources for individual faculty and senates can be found in Appendix 2

 Local Senates in Action- Palomar College (ADD Narrative)